docker/docs/content/manuals/security/for-admins/hardened-desktop/enhanced-container-isolation/limitations.md

 ### ECI protection for Docker builds with the "docker" driver

-Prior to Docker Desktop 4.30, `docker build` commands that use the buildx `docker` driver (the default) are not protected by ECI (i.e., the build runs rootful inside the Docker Desktop VM).
+Prior to Docker Desktop 4.30, `docker build` commands that use the buildx `docker` driver (the default) are not protected by ECI, in other words the build runs rootful inside the Docker Desktop VM.

-Starting with Docker Desktop 4.30, `docker build` commands that use the buildx `docker` driver are protected by ECI (i.e., the build runs rootless inside the Docker Desktop VM), except when Docker Desktop is configured to use WSL 2 (on Windows hosts).
+Starting with Docker Desktop 4.30, `docker build` commands that use the buildx `docker` driver are protected by ECI, except when Docker Desktop is configured to use WSL 2 (on Windows hosts).

-Note that `docker build` commands that use the `docker-container` driver are always protected by ECI (i.e., the build runs inside a rootless Docker container).
+Note that `docker build` commands that use the `docker-container` driver are always protected by ECI.

 ### Docker Build and Buildx have some restrictions